 ALS Advocacy From California to Washington, DC

-Sandy has continued to fight for legislation related to rights for ALS patients.
-Her most recent project is working to reform California’s medical aid in dying (MAID) laws.
-She has an active lawsuit with the state of California alleging the current MAID laws violate the Americans with Disabilities Act.
+Sandy continuously fought for legislation related to rights for ALS patients.
+One of her final projects was working to reform California’s medical aid in dying (MAID) laws.
+She had a lawsuit with the state of California alleging the current MAID laws violated the Americans with Disabilities Act.

 Warrior, Advocate, Disrupter of Norms

-Sandy has a broad network of researchers, pharma, regulators, neurologists, and patients/advocates.
-Her approach is unique in that it brings people together to establish new ways of collaborating to infuse patient and caregiver perspectives.
+Sandy had a broad network of researchers, pharma, regulators, neurologists, and patients/advocates.
+Her approach iswasunique in that it brought people together to establish new ways of collaborating to infuse patient and caregiver perspectives.

-Her willingness to participate in clinical trials and take experimental drugs or placebos to move research along is admirable.
-Even now, with very limited physical ability, Sandy remains unstoppable at providing encouragement, support, and practical ideas to those she engages with.
+Her willingness to participate in clinical trials and take experimental drugs or placebos to move research along was admirable.
+Toward the end of her battle with ALS, with very limited physical ability, Sandy remained unstoppable at providing encouragement, support, and practical ideas to those she engaged with.

 “I do not want you to focus solely on making me more comfortable while I die.
-I would greatly prefer that you join me in my fight to live,” Sandy says.
+I would greatly prefer that you join me in my fight to live,” Sandy said.

-Sandy greatly admired Rebecca Luker and we are proud to recognize her with this award.
+Sandy greatly admired Rebecca Luker and we were proud to recognize her with this award.